 A theme sets the ambience and structure for your event.
 Adding fantasy can make the experience more memorable for virtual scavenger hunt participants.
 Additionally, you could take screenshots or photos of the event for your teams to look back on.
 Members can choose to decorate their workspace or an entire room in line with the game’s theme.

 To make it easy for all, use items that everyone has at home.
-Here are some simple virtual scavenger hunt theme ideas:
+Here are some simple themed virtual scavenger hunt ideas:

 - Toilet paper Spooky party: be it the long hanging tissue curtain or upcycling the inner roll– the toilet tissue has multiple uses.
 Color, paint or wrap the leftover cardboard tube for a Boo-tiful Howl-o-ween ambiance.
 Soak the paper in black ink, draw some eyes & teeth and hand them upside down – they make some spooky bats.
 You could conduct murder mysteries to make the game apt for the theme.